orbingol/NURBS-Python/docs/file_formats.rst

 | x\ :sub:`3` | y\ :sub:`3` |
 +-------------+-------------+

-The control points file format of the NURBS curves are very similiar to B-Spline ones with the difference of weights.
+The control points file format of the NURBS curves are very similar to B-Spline ones with the difference of weights.
 To generate a **2D NURBS curve**, you need a list of *(x\*w, y\*w, w)* coordinates representing the weighted control points (P\ :sub:`w`) where,